cscorley/Kaleidoscope/README.md

 This example does the following.
 It simulates the LED effect cycle key (row = 0, col = 6) being tapped 15 times.
 After each tap 50 cycles are run and a `CustomAssertion` is executed.
+Read the section about visualization for more information on rendering the keyboard.

 ## Timing

-The virtual hardware comes with a simulated timing.
-As it is impossible to estimate the actual runtime of a loop scan cycle on the target hardware, a fixed time increment is associated with each loop cycle (default = 5 ms).
+The virtual hardware comes with simulated timing.
+As it is impossible to estimate the actual runtime of a loop scan cycle on the target hardware, a fixed time increment must be associated with each loop cycle (default = 5 ms).

-Use the `Driver`'s methods `setCycleDuration(...)` and `getCycleDuration()` to adapt duration to a specific keyboard hardware.
+Use the `Driver` class' methods `setCycleDuration(...)` and `getCycleDuration()` to consider cycle duration of a specific keyboard hardware.

-There are different methods to run forward in time.
+There are different methods to progress time.

 ### `cycle(...)`

-This method runs a single firmware cycle.
-Time is advanced accordingly.
+This method runs a single firmware cycle and advances time accordingly.

 ### `cycles(...)`